Home|Nintex Blog|5 long-term workflow automation benefits

-Workflow automation – using software to automate the flow of tasks, documents, and information used in a business process – is a valuable tool for any business and invaluable over the long term.
+Workflow automation – using software to automate the flow of tasks, documents, and information used in a business process – is a worthwhile tool for any business, and is invaluable over the long term.

-Everyone has work that must get done, and workflow automation helps reduce the time that needs to be spent on repetitive processes, making employees more productive and efficient.
-With workflow automation, everyday work gets done faster, freeing employees to spend more time on strategic, higher value tasks.
+With the pressure of never-ending to-do lists, workflow automation can help reduce the time spent on repetitive processes, making teams more productive and efficient.
+When everyday work gets done faster, people are freed up to spend more time on strategic, higher value tasks.

-In many organizations, workflow automation saves thousands of manual work hours and millions of dollars in unnecessary cost every year.
+In many organizations, workflow automation saves thousands of manual work hours and millions of dollars in unnecessary costs every year.

 Below are five long-term benefits of using workflow automation: